CITGuru/PyInquirer/README.rst

 -  password.py
 -  when.py
 -  checkbox.py
+-  confirm.py
 -  hierarchical.py
 -  pizza.py - demonstrate using different question types
 -  editor.py
 -  input.py
 -  rawlist.py

+If you want to launch examples with the code from repository instead of installing a package you need to execute ``pip install -e .`` within project directory.

 Question Types
 ~~~~~~~~~~~~~~